canonical/subiquity/doc/reference/autoinstall-reference.rst

 - Subiquity supports an alternative format for the ``primary`` section, allowing configuration of a list of candidate primary mirrors.
 During installation, Subiquity will automatically test the specified mirrors and select the first one that seems usable.
-This new behavior is only activated when the ``primary`` section is wrapped in the ``mirror-selection`` section.
+This new behaviour is only activated when the ``primary`` section is wrapped in the ``mirror-selection`` section.

 - The ``fallback`` key controls what Subiquity should do if no primary mirror